 Don’t forget hydration

 Apart from feeding, hydration is also essential: make sure you always keep a bowl of water within his or her reach.
 It’s especially true in hot weather, or after activities.
-Water or milk is the perfect drink for a dog, don’t give them sparkling water or alcohol.
+Water is the perfect drink for a dog, don’t give them sparkling water or alcohol.

 According to the latest Tomkings Food Policy, until the age of 14 weeks, our puppies get the age-appropriate Royal Canin Medium.
 This has an optimal mix of premium ingredients to make sure our babies get the highest quality nutrition and vitamins after breastfeeding and are not likely to develop food allergies.